Ultimate List of Alternatives to Plastic

 - KOOSHOO Plastic Free Hair Ties

 Chances are good you’ll always find me with a tube of lip balm.
 At one time, I didn’t think twice about that plastic tube.
 However, now I use lip balm in a biodegradable tube.
+Don’t forget you can also switch to zero waste makeup that’s better for your skin and the environment!

 - Natural Lip Balm